Lessons from pendulums: A design comparison of three lab activities: Three Versions of the Pendulum Labs

 Lab groups are tasked with generating a “team agreement” in the first week, and revisiting and updating it in the second week.
 The presence and clarity of a teamwork agreement in their notes is an explicit dimension of the grading rubric for the first two weeks.
 In the first lab session, lab instructors are encouraged to highlight a handout that discusses various potential roles one \textit{could} take on during group work (e.g., skeptic, theorist, principal investigator).
 Students also use a collaborative lab notebook, where students color-code their contributions to the document as they progress through the in-lab instructions.

 The experimentation begins with a single pendulum for the whole class, whose period students measure after it is released from 10° and 20°.
 Importantly, students are given no instructions on how to do so.
+They are also are asked to make a prediction about how the periods at 10° and 20° will compare, "based on the physics that you know."
 Each individual measurement is recorded in a shared data table, and then the students (in their lab groups) are tasked with creating a histogram of these measurements to visualize the variability.
 This task also involves determining the precision of their measurement and calculating the mean and statistical uncertainty (standard deviation) of the data.
 This specific activity seeks to both direct student attention towards particular concepts (the role of data visualization and the physical meaning of uncertainty) and to foster student agency.
-Notably, the experimental question is neutral: instructors offer no theoretical context about simple harmonic motion or the underlying physics that would generate specific predictions.

-There is an agentive tradeoff occurring here: it is not the students’ choice to construct a histogram.
+There is a tradeoff pertaining to students' agency here: it is not the students’ choice to construct a histogram.
 At the same time, constructing a histogram involves choice and deliberation.
 Students have to figure out what an appropriate bin size is and what “appropriate” means in this context.
 They are responsible for making the measurements in the first place, and, once they construct a histogram, they are responsible for interpreting it.
 There is no predetermined correct answer their histogram is supposed to reveal; the purpose of the task is to do data interpretation and make sense of this phenomenon.
 Additionally, by directing students to create a histogram, they have a starting point or foothold in beginning to think about data visualization and the relationship between variation and uncertainty.
 The agentive tradeoff aims to forestall the inhibitive effects of discomfort or frustration with not knowing what to do \textbf{and} encourage choice and agency within the loose constraints of the activity.